xasdx/testr/packages/reportr/README.md

 # @testr/reportr

-> Testr submodule to report test results using custom reporters
+> Testr subpackage that reports test results using custom reporters

 ## Api

 ### default reporter

-Testr has a built-in, default reporter logging to the console, indicating the success of the test cases.
+__Reportr__ comes with a default reporter logging to the console, indicating the success of the test cases.

 ```
 -- addOne